-Islam was not just a religion in its early days, and it was also an empire.
+Islam was not just a religion in its early days.
+It was also an empire.
 The Islamic empire was ruled by the Caliphs, who were also spiritual leaders of Islam.

 In those ancient times, Turkic people had a Shamanic Faith (Tengrism), and they were mostly nomadic people living in Central Asia.
-The Turkish word for is Tanrı which comes from Tengrism.
+The Turkish word for god is still Tanrı, which comes from Tengrism.

-For these reasons, unlike major Middle Eastern cultures like Egyptians, Turkish people preserved their culture when Turks converted to Islam and did not get assimilated into Arab identity.
+For these reasons, unlike major Middle Eastern cultures like Egyptians or other middle eastern cultures, Turkish people preserved their culture when Turks converted to Islam and did not get assimilated into Arab identity.

-Also Turks did not live under the Islamic Empire founded by Arabs.
-Instead, Turks formed their own empires.
+Also, Turks did not live under the Islamic Empire founded by Arabs.
+Instead, the Turks formed their own empires.

-Islam religion is very different than other world religions in one aspect.
-Islam religion sets forth the rules about how a country should be ruled, and Islam presents a legal system called Sharia.
+Islam religion is very different from other world religions in one aspect.
+Islam’s religion sets forth the rules about how a country should be ruled, and Islam presents a legal system called Sharia.

-The Caliphate, the Islamic Empire, was a goverment ruled by Islamic principles.
+The Caliphate, the Islamic Empire, was a government ruled by Islamic principles.

-Ottoman Empire was ruled by Muslim Dynasty and Ottoman Sultans gained the title of Caliphate when they conquered the Egypt in 1571.
-Yet, Ottoman Empire was not the continution of Islamic Empire.
+The Ottoman Empire was ruled by a Muslim Dynasty, and Ottoman Sultans gained the title of Caliphate when they conquered Egypt in 1571.

 Ottoman Empire administrative and cultural traditions reflected East Roman Empire (Byzantine) and ancient Turkish government traditions.

 In fact, Ottoman Sultans holding Istanbul and continuing its traditions also claimed to be East Roman Caesars.